PV-Tutorials/2024_PVSC/README.md

 * **Tutorials Appendices**: More tutorials on a variety of fun topics

+## What you will need for the tutorial during the live session (June 9th)

+During this tutorials, we hope you get to play with the code.
+A laptop is ideal, but we have had students doing them through their phones or tablets, or joining in with a peer.
+You will NOT have to install anything on your computer if you don't want, as we will be running the tutorial in Google Collab.
+However, you WILL need to be logged-in to a google account to run the tutorials online.
+Alternatively, you can install on your computer (instructions below).

 ## Tutorial Setup
 These tutorials are made with [Jupyter](https://jupyter.org), which is a browser based interactive Python notebook that allows you to run the tutorials